 - International presence—nearly 50 percent of the company’s operating earnings and employees are outside the U.S.

 As the world population ages and social safety nets shrink, Prudential not only has broadened its financial offerings, but also has emerged as a leader in corporate social responsibility and impact investing.
-Prudential is proud to have earned the No. 1 ranking in FORTUNE® magazine’s 2018 listing of the “World’s Most Admired Companies®” in the “Insurance: Life and Health” category.
-The company has held the top spot in this annual ranking for the last three years.
+Prudential is proud to have earned the No. 1 ranking in FORTUNE® magazine’s 2019 listing of the “World’s Most Admired Companies®” in the “Insurance: Life and Health” category.
+The company has held the top spot in this annual ranking for the last four years.

 Mr. Strangfeld received a B.S. in business administration from Susquehanna University, and an MBA from the Darden School of Business at the University of Virginia.
 He is an emeritus member of Susquehanna University’s Board of Trustees after serving as Board Chair for 10 years.
 He also served for 12 years as a member of the Board of Trustees of the Darden School Foundation.
 In 2005, Mr. Strangfeld established and continues to sponsor an MBA scholarship program at Darden for military officers seeking to transition into leadership roles in civilian life.